Prag8855/aab/content/guides/permanent-residence.md

 - Bring your family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

-This guide explains how to apply for permanent residence (PR) in Berlin.
-The rules can be different in other cities.

 {% include "_blocks/tableOfContents.html" %}

-## Why you should get permanent residence
+## Why become a permanent resident

 Permanent residence means **more stability**.
 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...

 - **It's permanent**
     You don't need to renew it like a residence permit.[^12] It does not expire if you [lose your job](/guides/losing-your-job).
+It only expires if you [travel outside of Germany](#travel-as-a-permanent-resident) for a long time, or if you get deported.
 - **It's flexible**
     It's not tied to your income or occupation.
-You can change jobs, start a business or study, without permission from the *Ausländerbehörde*.
+You can change jobs, start a business or study, without permission from the *[[Ausländerbehörde]]*.
-- **It's more trusted**
+- **It's trusted**
-    It's easier to get a loan, get a mortgage, or find an apartment.[^8]
+    It's easier to get a loan, get a mortgage, or find an apartment when you are a permanent resident.[^8]

 You might also [qualify for German citizenship](#citizenship).
 It's better than permanent residence.